Jakkyy/C-Excercise/README.md

-# b
+# Summer Homework
-A Repository for ALL my school excercise in C
+> A Repository for ALL my school excercise in C